 NonviolenceWorks is a community-based organization whose mission is to teach nonviolence principles and practice.
-Our goal is to assist youth, families, churches and other religious organizations, community groups, police agencies, and schools in developing personal and social responsibility for changing the culture of violence in our social world.
+Our goal is to assist youth, families, churches and other religious organizations, community groups, police agencies, and schools in developing personal and social responsibility for changing the culture of violence in our troubled world.

 A symposium to bring academic, practical, and spiritual dimensions of nonviolence together to create sustaining social and cultural change.

 This symposium is free and open to the public.

 Loyola University Chicago